-The BHS Innovation Fund fosters a culture of innovation at BHS by supporting the development of new interdisciplinary courses and school-wide programs that prepare our students to thrive in the 21st Century.
+The BHS Innovation Fund fosters a culture of innovation at BHS by supporting the development of new interdisciplinary courses and school-wide programs that prepare our students to thrive in a rapidly changing world.
 Read more

 Why is it important to BHS?

 The BHS Innovation Fund provides funding for initiatives that are designed to improve academic achievement for all students at BHS.
 These programs and courses enrich the learning culture at BHS, prepare students to thrive in an increasingly global and complex world, and energize faculty by encouraging new curriculum development and experimentation.
 Read more